ChevyRay/smarticles/README.md

 ![animation of the app simulating particles](./img/app_anim2.gif)

-There are 4 particle types.
-You can change the behavior of each with the sliders:
+There are 8 particle types.
+You can change the behavior of each with respect to any other with the sliders:

 ![screenshot of particle's parameters](./img/params.png)